 Being charged for any type of crime puts a lot on the line.
-From fines and court ordered classes or community service to terms of imprisonment and the long-term consequences associated with having a conviction on your record, any criminal charge can threaten your freedom and your future.
+From fines and court-ordered classes or community service to terms of imprisonment and the long-term consequences associated with having a conviction on your record, any criminal charge can threaten your freedom and your future.

-At The Law Offices of Jed Silverman, our Houston criminal defense attorneys have decades of combined experienced defending clients charged with all types of state and federal crimes, including both misdemeanors and felonies.
+At The Law Offices of Jed Silverman, our Houston criminal defense attorneys have decades of combined experience defending clients charged with all types of state and federal crimes, including both misdemeanors and felonies.
 While we work aggressively in any case we handle, there are distinct differences between misdemeanors and felonies that any accused individual should be aware of.

 Misdemeanors and felonies are the primary offense groups for crimes in the state of Texas.
-These classifications are used to identify the seriousness of an alleged offense, and determine the potential punishment.
+These classifications are used to identify the seriousness of an alleged offense and determine the potential punishment.
 Here are some key differences between the two offenses:

 The defining characteristic of a misdemeanor offense is that it does not carry a punishment of more than one year in jail – typically a county jail.
-Although all cases are difference and punishment can be impacted by the unique circumstances involved, misdemeanors commonly carry punishment that includes:
+Although all cases are difference and punishment can be impacted by the unique circumstances involved, misdemeanors commonly carry a punishment that includes: